joinpursuit/Pursuit-Core-Web/node/nodejs_intro/README.md

 In short, a web server is just a computer serving data on the internet.

 ![Fullstack](assets/fullstack.png)

 *Figure: Frontend vs. Backend - Author: Seobility - via [link](https://www.seobility.net/en/wiki/Frontend)*

-Google decided, with it's V8 Javascript Engine, that it's possible to serve webpages, connect to databases, and manage files all on the server side.
+With the Google V8 Javascript Engine, it's possible to serve webpages, connect to databases, and manage files all on the server side.

 But the thing is, stand-alone Javascript in the browser does not have a lot of the capabilities we need to do that server-side programming.
-Browser-based Javascript, for example, wouldn't expect to connect to a database.
+Browser-based Javascript, for example, can make a button on a webpage clickable, but it wouldn't expect to connect to a database.
 So, in order to do these new server-side tasks, Node.js adds many new libraries and additional tools to allow us to do the following:

 1. `Input/Output Buffers`: Handle binary data
 2. `File System`: Manage file system on your machine